Your habits don’t always determine how you stay healthy after the age of 50.

 Almost everyone is keeping at least one big secret from themselves.
 And other people are almost twice as good at seeing our habits more accurately than we see them ourselves.

 Since we see others with more clarity, that also means that our friends, family, and colleagues often already know – better than we do – what we need to do to stay healthy or become even healthier.
-I encourage you to refer to the inspirational video lower within this article.

 I don’t want other people to make the same health mistakes I did.

 I invite you to learn from my mistakes so you can stay healthy.
+Here are the pitfalls to avoid.

 Health Mistake #1: Not Realizing that You Pay Either Way